stormchaserroleplaying/stormchaserRPG/CustomisationOptions/WeaponFoci/index.md

 ## Bludgeoning Weapon Specialist
 You master the bludgeoning-type weapons.
 You gain the following benefits while wielding any of these weapons, if you are proficient with it:
 * You gain a +1 bonus to the weapon’s attack rolls.
 * Whenever you have advantage on an attack roll and hit, and the lower of the two d20 rolls would also hit, you can attempt to knock the target prone.
-If the target is no more than one size larger than you (your size or smaller if your weapon has the light property), make a Strength (Athletics) check contested by the target’s Strength (Athletics) or Dexterity (Acrobatics) check (the target chooses the ability).
-If you win the contest, the target is knocked prone.
+If the target is no more than one size larger than you (your size or smaller if your weapon has the light property), make a Strength (Athletics) check vs. the higher of the target’s Strength or Dexterity defence.
+On a hit, the target is knocked prone.
 * Each round, the first time that you make an opportunity attack, the target has disadvantage on their check to avoid it.

 ## Crossbow Specialist